 Clarification Statements:

-Examples can include different ways plants and animals are born (e.g., sprout from a seed, born from an egg), grow (e.g., increase in size and weight, produce new part), reproduce (e.g., develop seeds and spores, root runners, mate and lay eggs that hatch), and die (e.g., length of life).
+Examples can include different ways plants and animals begin (e.g., sprout from a seed, born from an egg), grow (e.g., increase in size and weight, produce new part), reproduce (e.g., develop seeds, root runners, mate and lay eggs that hatch), and die (e.g., length of life).

 Plant life cycles should focus on those of flowering plants.

-Variation in organism life cycles should emphasize comparisons of the stages of each.
+Describing variation in organism life cycles should focus on comparisons of the general stages of each, not specifics.

 State Assessment Boundary: